oveee92/oveee92.github.io/docs/bash_hotkeys.md

 Clears the screen, giving you a fresh start without needing to hold ++enter++ forever.

+Why not just use `clear`?

+- If you're in the middle of writing something in the prompt, that will be preserved.
+- Also ++ctrl+l++ is faster.

 ### ++ctrl+a++ and ++ctrl+e++

 To move the cursor to the start (++ctrl+a++) and end (++ctrl+e++) of the current line.